taroooyan/bg-wiki/NANO-MANUAL.md

 7.Test the GPS lock: Put the unit near a window while it is powered up.
 In a minute or two (maybe longer) the "No GPS " indicator will change to indicate the number of satellites it has locked to (such as "4 [upcaret]").
 A height reading should also appear, such as "3m."

-8. Test charging the battery: Attach a mini usb cable to the FIO, then to a computer or USB charger.
-A yellow charge light should glow visibly underneath the FIO.
+8. Test charging the battery: Attach a mini usb cable to the Fio, then to a computer or USB charger.
+A yellow charge light should glow visibly underneath the Fio.
 It will go out when the battery is fully charged.

 ***
 ***